kmcdermo/kalman1D/README.md

 # Kalman Filter 1D tracking
-Private code developed for pedagogical purposes for use of the Kalman filter in simple tracking applications.
-The Kalman filter is ubiqitious in High Energy Physics for the use measuring the trajectory of particles moving through detectors.
+Private code developed for pedagogical purposes for use of the Kalman filter (KF) in simple tracking applications.
+The Kalman filter is ubiqitious in High Energy Physics (HEP) for the use of measuring the trajectory of particles moving through detectors.
 In the context of HEP, the KF provides position and momentum estimates along the path of the particle.

 I would be remiss if I did not include the seminal paper on the use of the KF in HEP, by Rudi Fruhwirth: https://inspirehep.net/record/259509?ln=en.
 The paper itself is fairly dense, so I have included a small set of resources that went into implementing this code, as well extra references on the KF itself.